How to Migrate to the New Software – Get a Process in Place

 Conclusion + Checklist

-Now that you have a foundation by which to examine new software, you have direction by which to determine what financial software will work for your law firm.
+Now that you have a foundation by which to examine new law firm software, you have direction by which to determine what financial software will work for your law firm.
 Remember to do your due diligence.
 It’s hard work to integrate new financial software into a law firm.
 You don’t want to make a mistake and do it another time.
 Make sure you have all your questions answered.

 We encourage you to create your own checklist or download LeanLaw’s checklist and modify it to your needs.